Collin County, Texas: Religion

 Christianity has historically been the predominant religious affiliation among the county's residents as part of the Bible Belt.
 According to the 2020 Public Religion Research Institute study, non-Christian religions are present and have been growing, largely due to migration into the county; among the non-Christian population, 3% were Hindu, 2% Muslim and 2% Jewish.
-Overall among its Christian population, Baptists, Methodists, Catholics and non- or inter-denominational Christians have been prominent.
+Overall among its Christian population, Catholics are the largest group holding a plurality of Christians in Collin County.
+Baptists, Methodists, Evangelicals, and non-denominational Christians are also prominent.